How to Calculate Illinois Estate Tax

 You also can gift property away, but you’ll need to start early — you can only gift up to $14,000 in gifts per person, per year.

-Your Lincolnshire estate planning attorneys at Orlowsky & Wilson, Ltd at (847) 325-5559 can help you create an estate plan that is safe and which minimizes your tax burden as much as possible.
+Contact our Lincolnshire estate planning attorneys at Orlowsky & Wilson, Ltd at (847) 325-5559 can help you create an estate plan that is safe and minimizes your tax burden as much as possible.

 Updated as of July 2019